Raghurajpratapsingh28/BulkMailer/README.md

 # BulkMailer
-This is a website which you can use in sending mails in a bulk format from a excel file in xls and xlsx format.
+This is a website which you can use in sending mails in a bulk format from a excel file in xls and xlsx format.....